apache/sling-site/src/main/jbake/content/documentation/development/osgi-mock.md

 * Registering and activating OSGi services and inject dependencies

-### JUnit 4: OSGi Context JUnit Rule

-The OSGi mock context can be injected into a JUnit test using a custom JUnit rule named `OsgiContext`.
-This rule takes care of all initialization and cleanup tasks required to make sure all unit tests can run independently (and in parallel, if required).

-Example:

-    #!java
-    public class ExampleTest {

-      @Rule
-      public final OsgiContext context = new OsgiContext();

-      @Test
-      public void testSomething() {

-        // register and activate service with configuration MyService service1 = context.registerInjectActivateService(new MyService(),
-            "prop1", "value1");

-        // get service instance
-        OtherService service2 = context.getService(OtherService.class);

-      }

-    }

-It is possible to combine such a unit test with a `@RunWith` annotation e.g. for [Mockito JUnit Runner][mockito-junit4-testrunner].

 ### JUnit 5: OSGi Context JUnit Extension

 The OSGi mock context can be injected into a JUnit test using a custom JUnit extension named `OsgiContextExtension`.